ccolon/disrupt-supply-chain-model/README.md

 # DisruptSC Model: Cambodia 2022 version

 This is the second version of the DisruptSC model.
 It was applied to Cambodia.
+Note that input files are not provided with this release.

 ## License